 Only to an extent.
 Facial recognition photo scrubbing across the internet is a little tough to defend against, even for those who are privacy and security minded.
 Good software will find you in the background of photos.
-It’ll have your location at the time taken if the photos are geotagged too.
+It’ll have your location and the time taken if the photos are geotagged too.

 We also don’t have control over automatic number plate recognition, surveillance cameras, etc.